mpi-sws-rse/datablox/README.rst

 The best way to test a configuration is to run it on the local machine first before deploying it to a cluster.

-During the run if either the loader or any of the care_takers displays any exceptions and you want to restart, you will have to kill loader, care_takers and any elements that may be running in any of the nodes.
+During the run if either the loader or any of the care_takers displays any exceptions and you want to restart, you will have to kill loader, care_takers and any blocks that may be running in any of the nodes.
 An easy way to do that would be to kill all python processes in all the nodes with:

 killall python